Krypted-Education/educhain-lambda/README.md

 # Educhain FileUpload/Download Function

-This application is intent to be used only for upload/download certificates.
+This application is intended to be used only for upload/download certificates.

 # How to Run